SAP/business-document-processing/doc_inf_ext_exercises/README.md

 12. Paste the value of `id` copied in step 9 into the **id** parameter and click on **Execute**.
    <br>![](/doc_inf_ext_exercises/images/02_05_12.png)

-13. Check the **Reponse Body**, you'll find the information about job like `filename`, `status` etc. `headerFields` contains extraction results of Header fields. `lineItems` will contains results for Line items.
+13. Check the **Response Body**, you'll find the information about job like `filename`, `status` etc. `headerFields` contains extraction results of Header fields. `lineItems` will contains results for Line items.
    <br>![](/doc_inf_ext_exercises/images/02_05_13a.png)
    <br>![](/doc_inf_ext_exercises/images/02_05_13b.png)